Luming-L/ProjectNew/Results/PlotOverlapDistribution/PlotOverlapDistribution.md

 #
 Visualize the overlap between PRDM9 bound peaks in cancer cells and DSB hotspots in testes

 A histogram will be plotted to visualize the distribution of overlap fraction between regions in each cancer sample and testes.
-The x axis of this histogram is 0 to 100% overlap, and the y axis is number of samples.
-Per cancer level analysis
 For a specific type of cancer, whether the PRDM9 binding regions in peaks are overlapped with those in the breakpoints of testis.
 How much they overlap?